shazChaudhry/docker-elastic/README.md

 * Click on Kibana Discover tab to view containers' console logs _(including Jenkins)_ under filebeat-* index.
 On Kibana Discover tab, you can also view system stats under metricbeat-* indiex

 ### Sending messages to Logstash over gelf
 Logstash pipeline is configured to accept messages with gelf log driver.
+Gelf is one of the plugin mentioned in [Docker Reference Architecture: Docker Logging Design and Best Practices](https://success.docker.com/article/docker-reference-architecture-docker-logging-design-and-best-practices).
 Start an application which sends messages with gelf.
 An example could be as follows:
 * Stop the Jenkins container started earlier: `docker container stop jenkins`
 * Start Jenkins container again but with gelf log driver this time: `docker container run -d --rm --name jenkins -p 8080:8080 --log-driver=gelf --log-opt gelf-address=udp://127.0.0.1:12201  jenkinsci/blueocean`
   * Note that _`--log-driver=gelf --log-opt gelf-address=udp://127.0.0.1:12201`_ sends container console logs to Elastic stack